Brett Favre – the bad penny of pro football over the last five or so years – has turned up in the headlines yet again.

 “Just reported on TV Eagles have some interest in b farve once they trade kolb.
 Sources told me its possible.
 Not sure what farve thinks”

-Eskin went on chatting with a few folks via that same Twitter account, where he continued to misspell Brett’s name.
+Eskin went on to chat with a few folks via that same Twitter account, where he continued to misspell Brett’s name.

 How much can you a trust a guy’s report when on multiple occasions, he can’t even spell the legend’s name correctly?

-Either way you slice it, the Brett Favre rumors just won’t go away, and while most fans want them to, it appears that they will not be disappearing any time soon.
+Either way you slice it, the Brett Favre rumors just won’t go away.
+While many fans want them to, it appears that they will not be disappear any time soon.

 If the Eagles indeed deal away Kolb, there will be a need for a legitimate backup QB.
 With the names that could exist on the market, Favre would be one of the more attractive, at least from a talent standpoint.
-To some degree, it does make sense – and while Philly fans would cringe at the thought now, if the fragile Michael Vick were to get hurt again, the Eagles faithful would want someone capable to be ready to replace him.
+To some degree, it does make sense.
+Sure, Philly fans would cringe at the thought now.
+However, if the fragile Michael Vick gets hurt again, the Philly faithful would want someone capable to replace him.

-If that did happen, the Eagles would likely welcome Favre with open arms, but for now, in Philadelphia, Brett will remain at the same popularity level as J.D.
+If that did happen, the Eagles would likely welcome Favre with open arms.
+For now, in Philadelphia, Brett will remain at the same popularity level as J.D.
 Drew or Santa Claus.

-When the dust settles and the NFL uncertainty has disappeared, I truly believe that Brett Favre will stay retired this time.
+When the dust settles and the NFL uncertainty disappears, I truly believe that Brett Favre will stay retired this time.